 History is written to HST01DB every few minutes by default.
-All MOMI history is compressed and packaged up into writes approximately 4,000 bytes in size.
-Consolidation into the other files occur at their history dump interval (default history dump intervals are found in HSTnnDB-HISTORY-DUMP).
+All MOMI history is compressed and consolidated to help avoid unnecessary I/O. Consolidation into the other files occur at their history dump interval (default history dump intervals are found in HSTnnDB-HISTORY-DUMP).

-Older smaller powered processors, such as the S7000, may see an increase in CPU utilization.
-The increase may one or two percent of a CPU.
-Newer processors, such as the S72000 and beyond, would hardly report any difference.
+Older or smaller powered processors, such as the S7000, may see an increase of one to two percent in CPU utilization.
+Processors such as the S72000 and beyond would hardly report any difference.